nate-brown-dev/reading-notes/courses/code-401/class-28.md

 synchronize with some kind of external system

+let you specify side effects that are caused by rendering, rather than by an event

+- control non-react component based on React state
+- set up server connection
+- send analytics log

 ### How does the effect’s logic interact with the component?

 - when the component is added to the DOM, React runs the setup function